fsantanna-no/reviews/rebls-18-11.md

 semantics such as suspension and abortion, which are typical in synchronous languages.
-I suppose they can be encoded in the "Core SCCharts" but I believe the resulting code would not easily resemble original diagrams.
+I suppose they can be encoded in the "Core SCCharts" but I believe the resulting code would not easily resemble the original diagrams.
 In particular, abortion seems to be extremely hard to translate because it affects nested regions and states.